Scout Durwood: Career

-Durwood was a full-time cabaret singer in New York City and in 2008, she competed in Murray Hill's Miss LEZ pageant at the Zipper Factory in New York winning First Runner-up which launched her career in burlesque and cabaret.
+Durwood was a full-time cabaret singer in New York City and in 2008, Durwood (an out lesbian) competed in Murray Hill's Miss LEZ pageant at the Zipper Factory in New York winning First Runner-up which launched her career in burlesque and cabaret.
 She moved to Los Angeles in 2012 to pursue a career in film and television.
 In 2015, she appeared as one of the six cast members in Oxygen (TV channel)'s unscripted series, Funny Girls.
 In 2017, she starred in the MTV series, Mary + Jane, created by Deborah Kaplan and Harry Elfont.
 Her half-hour comedy special appeared as part of the Epix series, Unprotected Sets in 2018.

 Performances

 Durwood tours nationally as a comedian, and has been featured at Edinburgh Fringe Festival, Moontower, Bridgetown Comedy Festival, Slamdance Film Festival, and Outfest among others.